Mono County, California: Politics

-Cities by population and voter registration

 Overview

 In November 2008, Mono County was one of just three counties in California's interior in which voters rejected Proposition 8 which sought to ban gay marriage.
 The county's voters rejected Proposition 8 by 55.5 percent to 44.5 percent.
 The other interior counties in which Proposition 8 failed to receive a majority of votes were neighboring Alpine County and Yolo County.